-(Presymptomatics) One more more trials are open to people who have 2 or more autoantibodies, but have not yet started showing symptoms of type-1 diabetes.
+Presymptomatics: One or more trials are open to people who have 2 or more autoantibodies, but have not yet started showing symptoms of type-1 diabetes.

-Starting last year, I divided Phase-II trials into two groups.
 Phase-II trials are "classic" phase-II trials; they are done after a successful Phase-I trial in type-1 diabetes.
-What I call Phase-II? trials are done with treatments which are known safe, so they don't need Phase-I trials, but have never been tested on type-1 diabetes before.
-These Phase-II? trials might be Phase-II from the point of view of safety, but they are Phase-I in terms of effectiveness, so I'm putting them in their own category.
+What I call Phase-II? trials are done on known safe treatments, so they don't need Phase-I trials, but have never been tested on type-1 diabetes before.
+These Phase-II? trials might be Phase-II from the point of view of size and safety, but they are Phase-I in terms of effectiveness, so I'm putting them in their own category.

 - Oral Insulin (Preventative)